 The easiest way to make your illustration is to compose it on a single MS Powerpoint slide (as done in the examples) and then save that slide as an image file (formats allowed include jpeg and png) to submit.
 Participants are however free to use any method/software to make their illustration as long as the final submitted file is one of the formats prescribed.
 Before submitting, make sure that the illustration is of adequate resolution to be easily readable.
 Graphical image files cannot be over 1 MB in size.

-Author names, Institutes and abstract titles should not be included in the visual component.
+Author names, institutes and abstract title should not be included in the visual component.

 During the submission of your abstract you will be prompted to propose your presentation format (talk, poster or either).
 In addition, if you wish to apply for a bursary, please indicate so at the time of abstract submission and also provide a short justification (max 100 words) of why you think you are deserving of a bursary and what personal or other funds you can make available for attending SCCS-Bengaluru 2018.
 For further details regarding the bursary scheme please visit the Fees and Bursaries page.

-Below are example abstracts from earlier conferences that were selected for oral/poster presentation:
+Below are abstracts that were accepted for oral/poster presentation at previous editions of SCCS: